-- 1) Ensure that storm water generated by incident rainfall on the site (and its immediate surrounds) is managed to prevent a potential increase in flood risk downstream in the catchment and maintain 'dry' working areas; - 2) To provide suitable stormwater quality treatment to prevent potential pollution of the underlying aquifer and surface water bodies within the catchment;
+- 1) To ensure that storm water generated by incident rainfall on the site (and its immediate surrounds) is managed to prevent a potential increase in flood risk downstream in the catchment and maintain 'dry' working areas. - 2) To provide suitable stormwater quality treatment to prevent potential pollution of the underlying aquifer and surface water bodies within the catchment. - 3) To provide a passive or, gravity stormwater management system that does not require routine pumping. - 4) To achieve separation of 'clean' (i.e., stormwater runoff from unworked land) and potentially 'dirty' (i.e., runoff from overburden tips) stormwater runoff where practically possible. - 5) To provide stormwater management measures, which can be incorporated into the site development to prevent operational areas being impacted by stormwater runoff.

-&lt;sup>2 The City of Calgary Water Resources (2011) Stormwater Management & Design Manual, September 2011.
+1 The City of Calgary Water Resources (2011) Stormwater Management & Design Manual, September 2011.

-&lt;sup>3 Rocky View County (2013).
+2 Rocky View County (2013).
 County Servicing Standards, Section 700, May 2013.

-&lt;sup>4 Alberta Environmental Protection (1999).
+3 Alberta Environmental Protection (1999).
 Stormwater Management Guidelines for the Province of Alberta, January 1999.